Patrickcob/CodeBreakingTestGame/README.md

 ### C. License

-There is not license for this project, use it as much as needed.
+There is no license for this project, use it as much as needed.